grillp/thethingwiththestuff/README.md

 * The format of the data passed to set_pricing needs to be correct.
 I do check for incorrectly specified or missing hash keys in the price point hashes, and will throw a  `RuntimeError` if a required key is missing

 * I don't check the types of the attributes in the price points.
-If you don;t use numeric values for price and quantity, It will go boom!
+If you don't use numeric values for price and quantity, It will go boom!

 * Scanning an 'item' that has no price point associated with it will throw a `RuntimeError`